JoviDeCroock/use-web-animation/README.md

   pause?: boolean; // Start the animation out in a non-playing state delay?: number; // Delay before starting to animate easing?: string; // https://developer.mozilla.org/en-US/docs/Web/API/EffectTiming/easing
-  from: number; // The starting value
+  from: string; // The starting value
-  to: number; // The ending value
+  to: string; // The ending value
-  getValue: (x: number) => string; // Function used to inject the value for "from" and "to"
   property: string; // The property name
 };
 ```